jurassiscripts/velociraptor/README.md

 ## Contributing

 Feedback and PRs are welcome!
-Just make sure to run `deno fmt` before committing ✨
+Take a look at the [contributing guidelines](CONTRIBUTING.md).

 ## License